Home

 Important results

-The group has studied the presence and association of neurogenesis and angiogenesis in breast cancer across subtypes, at the level of protein expression data (IHC), single-cell based spatial mapping by imaging mass cytometry (IMC), and by transcriptomics and proteomics patterns at case-level.
-Data indicate that neurogenesis and angiogenesis are associated features and linked to aggressive breast cancer, providing support to novel treatment possibilities (Wik et al., submitted).
+3. The group has studied the presence of neurogenesis and angiogenesis in breast cancer across subtypes, at the level of single protein expression (IHC), single-cell based multi-marker mapping by imaging mass cytometry (IMC), and by transcriptomics and proteomics at case-level.
+Data indicate that neurogenesis and angiogenesis are associated features and linked to aggressive breast cancer, suggesting novel treatment possibilities (Wik et al., submitted).

-Data from the group have indicated that Stathmin might be a regulator of angiogenic and immunogenic responses in the microenvironment of aggressive breast cancer (Askeland et al., Sci Rep 2020).
-The project has been extended by single-cell based spatial mapping of Stathmin in association with immunogenic and angiogenic cell populations, searching for tissue niches that could be Stathmin dependent and applied as biomarkers and potential targets for novel treatment (Askeland et al., in preparation).
-Nestin, which is associated with Stathmin in breast cancer, has been linked to aggressive phenotypes and considered to be a stemness marker, although the mechanisms for this is not clear (Krüger et al., Sci Rep 2017).
-The role of Nestin in breast cancer is being further explored by CRISPR-based knockdown and animal models (Ardawatia et al., in preparation).
+4. Data from the group have indicated that Stathmin might be a regulator of angiogenic and immunogenic responses in the microenvironment of aggressive breast cancer (Askeland et al., Sci Rep 2020).
+The project has been extended by single-cell based spatial mapping (IMC) of Stathmin in association with immunogenic and angiogenic cell populations, searching for Stathmin related cellular niches as biomarkers and potential therapy targets (Askeland et al., in preparation).
+Nestin, which is associated with Stathmin in breast cancer, has been linked to aggressive phenotypes and stemness (Krüger et al., Sci Rep 2017).
+The role of Nestin in breast cancer is being explored by CRISPR-based knockdown and animal models (Ardawatia et al., in preparation).

 Future plans